Matthew Halliday (footballer)

-Matthew Halliday (born 23 January 1987) is an English football manager and former footballer who manages Eastern Counties League Premier Division club Harleston Town.
+Matthew Halliday (born 23 January 1987) is an English football manager and former footballer.

 Early life

 Halliday was born in Norwich and attended Sprowston High School.
 At the age of 12, he joined Norwich City as a trainee.

 Norwich City

 Halliday impressed as a skilful central defender for the club's youth teams and accepted a full-time scholarship offer once he turned 16.

 After impressing for the club's reserves during the 2004–05 season, Halliday joined the first team for the 2005–06 pre-season.

 In February 2006, Halliday joined Conference National side Hereford United on loan, although it was technically classed as work experience due to him still being a trainee.
 He was named as a substitute at Hereford United, but did not make a first-team appearance during the loan spell.

 Halliday signed his first professional contract at Norwich City in July 2006.
 He then made his first-team debut for the club in a League Cup match against Torquay United on 23 August 2006, coming on as a late substitute to replace injured captain Adam Drury.

 Following his debut, Halliday was unable to break into the first team again and joined League Two side Torquay United on a one-month loan in January 2007.
 He made three appearances for Torquay United, including his Football League debut against Lincoln City on 10 February 2007, before returning to parent club Norwich City.

 Halliday signed a one-year contract extension at Norwich City during the summer of 2007, but was released by manager Glenn Roeder at the end of the 2007–08 season.